chromaway/esplix-samples/README.md

  * server: example Esplix API Server configuration and launch scripts
  * sample-server-client: client code which connects to the API Server over JSON-RPC (JS)

-The API server connects to postchain servers at esplix1.chromaway.net, but you can also run with a simulated back-end
+The API server and libs connect to postchain servers at esplix1.chromaway.net, but you can also run with a simulated back-end

 For more information, please refer to documentation.